Shareholder Engagement Policy

 - FI’s experience shows stewardship concerns are usually best resolved by direct contact with company officials—whether at the board or management level.
 Escalating an issue beyond that point depends on the materiality of the issue, the company’s responses to past communications and whether FI believes such engagement is in the applicable FIE’s clients’ best interests.
 Corporate engagements may consist of letters, emails, conference calls, or in-person meetings with company representatives.
 Each engagement has a defined objective and may include a plan for follow up with the company.
 When appropriate, FI monitors the company’s progress and records milestones along the way.

-- FI has policies in place to monitor corporate actions and, if authorized and directed in the applicable investment management agreement or confidential client agreement, ensure the exercise of voting rights.
+- FFI has policies in place to monitor corporate actions and, if authorized and directed in the applicable investment management agreement or confidential client agreement, ensure the exercise of voting rights.

 - To the extent FIE is authorized and directed to vote proxies on behalf of a client pursuant to the applicable investment management agreement or confidential client agreement, FI, on behalf of FIE, utilizes ISS as a third-party proxy service provider.
 ISS is one of the largest providers of corporate governance solutions with services including objective governance research and analysis, proxy voting and distribution solutions.
-When FI votes proxies on behalf of FIE’s clients, FI evaluates issues and votes in accordance with what FI believes will most likely increase shareholder value.
-Additionally, FI has partnered with ISS to create a custom voting policy consistent with FI’s ESG policies made available to all of its, and its affiliates’, clients.
+When FI votes proxies on behalf of FIE’s clients, FI partners with ISS to evaluate issues and votes with the best interests of FIE’s clients in mind.
+Additionally, FI has partnered with ISS to create a custom voting policy consistent with FI’s ESG policies made available to all of its, and its affiliates’, institutional clients implementing an ESG strategy or upon request.
 FI frequently engages with company management on proxy voting issues.